STAT545-UBC-hw-2018-19/hw02-tsmith93/hw02-tsmith93.md

     ## 11 Rwanda      Africa     1992    23.6  7290203      737.
     ## 12 Rwanda      Africa     2002    43.4  7852401      786.

-It appears they did so correctly!
+As only data from Afghanistan and Rwanda are shown, it appears they did so correctly!

-TA DA, done... almost...